Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Domain exclusive spells

 Level 9: Insect Plague.
 This is a very nice terrain-altering spell.
-Apart from various debuffs to perception checks for anyone caught in the AoE, it also deals lingering damage to anyone who doesn’t get out of the terrain at turn end.
+Apart from various debuffs to perception checks for anyone caught in the AoE, it also deals lingering damage to anyone who doesn’t get out of the terrain at the turn end.

 General spells